 If you’re wondering where to book your flight to Hurghada from, look no further than Birmingham Airport.
 With great shops, bars and restaurants, spending time at the airport will be an enjoyable way to start your holiday.

 It’s easy to travel to the airport by public transport – you will find bus and coach services running directly to the airport.
-Trains will take you to Birmingham International train station, which is connected to the terminal by a free and frequent Air-Rail link with a journey time of just two minutes.
+Trains will take you to Birmingham International train station, which is connected to the terminal by a free and frequent Air-Rail link and will get you there within minutes.

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
 Book a parking space online in advance and save up to 70%.
-While you’re there, you could also pre-book entry into one of our five airport lounges, which offer complimentary food and drinks, unlimited WiFi and great runway views before you fly.
+You may want to also pre-book entry into one of our five airport lounges, which offer complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 Browse the shops before you fly.
-You’ll find great deals at World Duty Free, and there are also fashion stores like Kurt Geiger, or pop into Boots for essentials – we’ve got everything you could need before you fly.
+You’ll find great deals at World Duty Free, and there are also fashion stores like Kurt Geiger and Superdry, or pop into Boots for essentials – we’ve got everything you could need before you fly.
 All organised?
-Grab a magazine and a bag of sweets for the plane from WHSmith and relax in one of our spacious seating areas.
+Grab a magazine and snacks for the plane from WHSmith and relax in one of our spacious seating areas.

 If you want to eat before you board, we have a fantastic selection of cafés, bars and restaurants for you to choose from.
 Frankie & Benny’s and Giraffe both do great kids’ menus for those travelling with children.
 Wetherspoon and All Bar One have a varied menu including some great drink deals.
 If you’d like a coffee and a croissant, pick from Costa, Caffé Nero, Caffé Ritazza and Pret a Manger.